 - Adopt the use of Artificial Intelligence

 The incorporation of AI will prove to be very helpful when the pandemic ends.
-Personalizing communication on the basis of prospects’ interests and actions will be much more successful and cost-effective.
+Personalizing communication based on prospects’ interests and actions will be much more successful and cost-effective.
 Reaching the masses using a generic message will no longer turn out to be fruitful.
 Marketing automation will convert more leads with customized content, automated campaigns, and tracked results.

-Due to the massive amount of consumers relying on digital marketing, making use of better customer service is an approach to satisfy consumers’ needs.
+Due to the massive amount of consumers relying on digital marketing, better customer service satisfies consumers’ needs.
 Many people prefer chatbots because it is super responsive 24/7 and can answer queries precisely and promptly.

 The bottom line